 My Advice for Parents

 - Set boundaries now.
 With any new technology, augmented reality gaming will be coming to more games than Pokémon Go.
 This fad will fade away, but the new way of using smartphones + GPS will be more popular in coming years.
 Many parents (myself included) don’t think kids need cell phones until they are driving.

 - Don’t violate your conscience.
 I want to respect parents who are worried about the spiritual side of this game.
 I am getting lots of email, but I still am not convinced.
 On the other hand, I don’t think it wise for any parents to violate their conscience.
-In my family we are enjoying the game, but also talking about the spiritual issues of imagination, games, and evolution – but we are having fun too, you may want to control your kids doesn’t spend all day playing on their phones, so you can get some retired lego sets and play with this sort of thing too.
+In my family we are enjoying the game, but also talking about the spiritual issues of imagination, games, and evolution -- but we are having fun too.
+I consider it a teaching moment.

 - Keep an open mind.
 Just because it’s new and silly doesn’t mean it’s demonic.
 I’ll be careful here because I don’t want to cause unnecessary offense.
 I haven’t seen a responsible theological argument against this game.
 I consider it an issue of conscience and Gospel liberty.
 Christians have been quick to disparage technology, but slow to focus on loving others.
 I think this is an opportunity to connect with real humans, those who bear the image of God.
 I don’t want my fundamentalist background to keep me from fulfilling the second commandment.

 - Use this for relationships.
 I’ve spent more time with my boys playing this game than doing much else this summer.
 I know that’s sad, but it’s a reality of busy lives.
 Like talking sports with my older kids, this is a way for us to relate and find shared interest.
 We make shared decisions about our shared game account and it’s bringing us closer together.